 A relationship can bring you hundreds and thousands of leads and clients down the road versus a link or Tweet that can generate a sale or two.

-Before creating the roundup there are several things that need to be done.
-All of them will influence the response rate, making it a success or a failure so make sure you have them all right:
+Before creating the roundup, several things need to be done.
+All of them will influence the response rate, making it a success or a failure, so make sure you have them all right:

-Before launching an expert roundup I encourage you to check previous roundups created in your niche.
-This will help you to come up with a different topic/question that was not asked before (especially if you are in a small niche with not so many influential people).
-Also, will help you to make a list of people that already participated.
+Before launching an expert roundup, I encourage you to check previous roundups created in your niche.
+This will help you develop a different topic/question that was not asked before (especially if you are in a small niche with not so many influential people).
+Also, it will help you to make a list of people that already participated.

 Google your niche + experts, your niche + experts roundup, your niche + specialists, your niche + roundup to find previous roundups.

-The blog/website where you host the roundup is very important and there are several things you need to take care:
+The blog/website where you host the roundup is essential, and there are several things you need to take care of:

-Make sure your hosting package will support traffic spikes so you will not have your account blocked or your website slowed-down.
+Ensure your hosting package will support traffic spikes, so you will not have your account blocked or your website slowed-down.

 Check your website for broken pages or images and list your contact link or email address and social profiles in visible spots.
 The about us and contact pages should be updated and working.
-Also if you haven’t written anything new for a long period make sure you update your content.
+If you haven’t written anything new for an extended period, make sure you update your content.
 Not many will contribute to a website that is not up to date nor has visitors.

 Most of the experts are active on social media.
-Depending on the niche you’re in they may be using Linkedin, Pinterest, Google+, Facebook or Twitter.
-If you are in digital marketing most of the experts are using Twitter, Linkedin, Facebook and Google+ (in this order).
+Depending on the niche you’re in, they may be using Linkedin, Pinterest, Facebook, or Twitter.
+If you are in digital marketing, most experts are using Twitter, Linkedin, Facebook, and Instagram (in this order).

 Add your blog, social media accounts, and website in your email signature.
 Also, you may add your last blog post as well.
-Most of the people you contact will like to find out more about the guest of the roundup as they don’t like to have their names listed in shady places.
+Most of the people you contact will like to find out more about the roundup guest as they don’t want to have their names listed in shady places.
 Check this tutorial for more tips on setting up your email signature.